alump/CKEditor/README.md

 CKEditor is a UI component add-on for Vaadin 8.

-This project is fork of [vaadin-ckeditor](https://github.com/OpenESignForms/vaadin-ckeditor/tree/master/VaadinCKEditor) project from Yozons, Inc.
+This project is fork of [vaadin-ckeditor](https://github.com/OpenESignForms/vaadin-ckeditor/tree/master/VaadinCKEditor) project from Yozons, Inc. (David Wall)

 ## Licensing